Packaged goods marketing as a battlefield

-Packaged goods marketing companies, like P&G and Unilever, continue to fight for every drop of margin they can squeeze out of a crowded category.
-Traditionally, their brands are powered forward through product innovation, research and development.
-New advertising campaigns are rolled out when product improvements warrant them.
+Packaged goods marketing companies, like P&G and Unilever, fight for every drop of margin they can squeeze out of a crowded category.
+Traditionally, their brands power forward through product innovation, research and development.
+New advertising campaigns roll out when product improvements warrant them.
 Pampers, LUVS, Tide, ALL, and Mr. Clean are all a case in point.

-In packaged goods marketing, preference and margins cannot be found in product enhancements and efficacy — these two improvements are simply the cost of doing business.
-In today’s crowded market space, your preference and margins stem directly from your brand.
-In reality, most brand marketers and brand managers are actually product managers and are hard pressed to describe their own brand in any terms other than banal category benefits.
+In packaged goods marketing, preference and margins cannot be found in product enhancements and efficacy.
+These two improvements are simply the cost of doing business.
+Your preference and margins stem directly from your brand, especially in today’s crowded market space.
+In reality, most brand marketers and brand managers are actually product managers.
+And they are hard pressed in describing their own brand in any terms other than banal category benefits.

 Packaged goods marketing margins come from your brand importance

-This pitfall in packaged goods marketing is not to be unexpected.
-Universities and colleges fail to understand the intricacies of a brand and thus do not prepare future brand executives accordingly.
-The famous brand management pathway at Proctor and Gamble merely indoctrinates the future brand managers as traditional product managers.
-Furthermore, it is nearly impossible to mend a brand from the inside out due to the Herculean task of dispassionate brand evaluation and analysis.
-It is important to note that your brand is not the identity of your product.
+This pitfall in packaged goods marketing happens all the time.
+Universities and colleges fail to understand the intricacies of a brand.
+Thus, they do not prepare future brand executives accordingly.
+The famous brand management pathway at Proctor and Gamble merely indoctrinates future brand managers as traditional product managers.
+Furthermore, it is nearly impossible to mend a brand from the inside out.
+You need dispassionate brand evaluation and analysis.
+Insiders have trouble doing that.

-For example, Pampers is not the brand; it is the name by which consumers know the brand.
-Pampers is not about dryness and efficacy as it once was some years ago in a time when the brand was new and the category was immature and not crowded.
-Those were the days when brand marketers looked for the unique selling proposition (USP) that identified a differentiating product benefit.
+For example, Pampers is not the brand.
+It is only a name.
+Pampers is not about dryness and efficacy.
+Those claims were effective years ago when the brand was new and the category immature and less crowded.
+Back then, brand marketers looked for the unique selling proposition (USP) that identified a differentiating product benefit.
 “How the product is different and better” became the marketing mantra and R&D became the means to an improvement.

-As a result, the brand becomes product development driven in packaged goods marketing, and the brand strategy falls out of those attributes.
+As a result, the brand becomes product development driven in packaged goods marketing.
 Inevitably, the market changes over time.
-The brand is now the supermarket or retailer where the product is sold.
 The consumer sensibly believes that everything within the retail category will deliver product performance.
-When it comes to laundry detergent —Tide, ALL, Ariel, DAZ, and Arm & Hammer – they all clean clothes well.
+They know that all laundry detergents clean clothes well.

 There is no mystification among consumers that all brands of disposable diapers keep their baby dry and comfortable.
 Most diapers fit well, stay in place and eventually end up in landfills.
-Therefore, when the diaper shopper goes to her local retailer, she believes that there is little difference between Pampers, Huggies, Luvs or the store brand.
-Sometimes, she will choose based on the experience of right fit because different brands of diapers will fit her child better as her loved one grows and changes.
-Frequently, she will decide based on price or an emotional connection that she neither examines nor understands.
+Therefore, the diaper shopper believes that there is little difference between Pampers, Huggies, Luvs or the store brand.
+Sometimes, the shopper chooses based on the experience of right fit.
+Frequently, the shopper decides because of price or an emotional connection that’s neither examined nor understood.

 We call this extension of identity a brand face and your consumer shows many.
-Due to the ample excavation required to bring the customer’s perceptive personality to the surface, brand development is more akin to anthropology than marketing.
-In packaged goods marketing, if the customer sees its reflection within a brand and affirms, “Yes, I want to be that,” you will keep them for life.
-Any brand that understands that clearly will win easily in the crowded market place of similar products, similar claims and similar price points.
-Recognizing and evoking the most acute and important brand face with regard to your brand is a difficult process.
-But in that germinal seed of self-description, you will find preference, margins and loyalty.
+Effective brand development is more akin to anthropology than marketing.
+In packaged goods marketing, you have a customer for life if it sees a reflection within a brand and affirms, “Yes, I want to be that.”
+Recognizing and evoking the most acute and important brand face is a difficult process.
+But you will find preference, margins and loyalty in that germinal seed of self-description.